What is physiotherapy?

 Sessions are strictly one-on-one and there is no switching between clients.

-What is myofascial release approah?
+What is myofascial release?

-John Barnes Myofascial Release Approach:
+John Barnes Myofascial Release Approach

 What is Functional Movement Systems?